OneShiv/assigment/README.md

-# Intuit Assignment
+# Assignment

-Assigment problem involves creating a autocomplete widget for searching stocks symbol and user will be able to search and perfoem various actions on it.
+Assigment problem involves creating a autocomplete widget for searching stocks symbol and user will be able to search and perform various actions on it.

 ## How to run ?